LPCIC/coq-elpi/README.md

 The bridge between Coq and elpi is composed of two files:
 - [coq-HOAS](coq-HOAS.elpi) describes the HOAS encoding of Coq term
-- [coq-builtins](coq-builtins.elpi) documents the built-in predicates that a program can use to interact with Coq
+- [coq-builtin](coq-builtin.elpi) documents the built-in predicates that a program can use to interact with Coq
 There two files are a good place to start looking into.